PennLINC/clinical_dmri_benchmark/index.md

 This code is largely based on code by Valerie Sydnor.

 ### 10.6: Plot sensitivity and specificity 🎨
-Run `/cbica/projects/clinical_dmri_benchmark/clinical_dmri_benchmark/analysis/overlap/plot_sensitivity_specificity.ipynb` to create the plots of sensitivity and specificity.
+The notebook was run locally.
+The following files need to be copied to local for the code to run:
+- `/cbica/projects/clinical_dmri_benchmark/results/overlap/GQIautotrack_overlap.csv`
+- `/cbica/projects/clinical_dmri_benchmark/results/overlap/CSDautotrack_overlap.csv`
+- `/cbica/projects/clinical_dmri_benchmark/results/overlap/SS3Tautotrack_overlap.csv` <br>

+Adjust `OVERLAP_ROOT` at the top of the notebook to where you saved the required files locally and run `<GIT_REPRO_HOME>/analysis/overlap/plot_sensitivity_specificity.ipynb` to create the plots of sensitivity and specificity.
+The overall median plot will be saved in the GitHub repro, the separate plots for each of the bundle will be saved at `OVERLAP_ROOT`.

 # Prediction Analysis
 CSVs for confounds and targets can be found at `/cbica/projects/clinical_dmri_benchmark/data/prediction` on CUBIC.